sourcefuse/loopback4-microservice-catalog/packages/archival/README.md

 - This extension already has the required models and repositories.

 - The component exposes a mixin for your repository classes.
-Just extend your repository class with `ArchivalRepositoryMixin`, for all those repositories where you need archive data.
+Just extend your repository class with `ArchivalRepositoryMixin`, for all those repositories where you need to archive data.
 See an example below.
 For a model `Product`, here we are extending the `ProductRepository` with `ArchivalRepositoryMixin`.

 ```ts
 import {Getter, inject} from '@loopback/core';